What Is an Assumable Mortgage

 More about FHA programs: FHA Loans Houston.

-Non-veterans CAN assume VA loans.
-You do not need to be a veteran to assume a VA mortgage.
-Any qualified buyer can take over the loan.
+Non-veterans CAN assume VA loans: This is huge.
+You don't need military service to assume a VA loan.
+Any qualified buyer can step in.

-The seller's VA entitlement stays tied to the loan.
-This is the critical issue for veteran sellers.
-When a non-veteran assumes the VA loan, the seller's VA entitlement remains committed to that loan until it is paid off.
-This can prevent the seller from using their full VA benefit to buy their next home.
+BUT seller's VA entitlement stays tied to the loan: This is the gotcha.
+When a non-veteran assumes a VA loan, the original veteran's VA entitlement remains tied to that property and loan until it's paid off or the buyer substitutes their own VA entitlement.

-Substitution of entitlement.
-If the buyer is also VA-eligible, they can substitute their own entitlement for the seller's.
-This releases the seller's entitlement and lets them use it again.
-This is the best scenario for veteran sellers.
+Substitution of entitlement: If the buyer is a veteran, they can substitute their own VA entitlement for the seller's.
+This releases the seller's entitlement for future use.
+This is protective for the seller.

 Full VA loan details: VA Loans Houston.